dharmatype/Sometype-Mono/docs/index.md

 Sometype Mono is a free monospaced font family for coding and tabular layout which can be used for commercial purpose for free.

 ### Download
+You can download the font files(.eot, .otf, .ttf, .woff and .woff2) and its source file(.glyphs) from
 [https://github.com/dharmatype/Sometype-Mono](https://github.com/dharmatype/Sometype-Mono)

 ### Styles